Die Casting Production Manager

 - Direct and coordinate the activities of employees engaged in the department.

-- Resolve worker problems, complaints, or grievances in consultation with management or subordinates.
+- Resolve worker problems, complaints, or grievances in collaboration with management or subordinates.

-- Participate in the hiring process, including reviewing credentials, conducting interviews, and making hiring decisions or recommendations.
+- Participate in the hiring process by reviewing credentials, conducting interviews, and making hiring decisions or recommendations.

 - Train, counsel, and discipline employees within the department.

-- Coordinate operations and activities with other supervisors and departments.
+- Coordinate operations and activities with other supervisors in different departments.

-- Inspect materials, products, or equipment to detect defects within the department.
+- Inspect materials, products, or equipment within the supervisor's department to detect defects.

-- Read and analyze charts, work orders, production schedules, and other records and reports to determine production requirements and evaluate current production estimates and outputs.
+- Review and analyze charts, work orders, production schedules, and other records and reports to determine production requirements and evaluate current production estimates and outputs.